claralb2002/AI-Based-Video-dubbing/readme.md

 <b> Generate detailed logs:</b> Execute `pipeline_wlog.py`to process audio files and generate a CSV log for each chunk.

+<b> Generate results: <b> Execute `processing_results.ipynb` to generate results CSV, plots and table.

 ## Data structure

 `data/`: Contains all sound files and their corresponding transcriptions in  both English and Danish.

-`logs/`: Stores log files generated during pipeline execution, including performance metrics and processing details
+`logs/`: Contains log files generated during pipeline execution, including performance metrics and processing details

+`results/`: Contains all results files

+`images/`: Contains all plots when running all functions in `processing_results.ipynb`